Radioisotopes in Medicine

 Rapidly dividing cells are particularly sensitive to damage by radiation.
 For this reason, some cancerous growths can be controlled or eliminated by irradiating the area containing the growth.

 External irradiation (sometimes called teletherapy) can be carried out using a gamma beam from a radioactive cobalt-60 source, though in developed countries the much more versatile linear accelerators are now being utilised as a high-energy x-ray source (gamma and X-rays are much the same).
 An external radiation procedure is known as the gamma knife radiosurgery, and involves focusing gamma radiation from 201 sources of cobalt-60 sources on a precise area of the brain with a cancerous tumour.
 Worldwide, over 30,000 patients are treated annually, generally as outpatients.
+Teletherapy is effective in the ablation of tumours rather than their removal; it is not finely tuned.

 Treating leukaemia may involve a bone marrow transplant, in which case the defective bone marrow will first be killed off with a massive (and otherwise lethal) dose of radiation before being replaced with healthy bone marrow from a donor.